scmacdon/AWSTracker/Readme.md

 4. Create the **WebSecurityConfig** class in this package.
 5. Copy the code from the **WebSecurityConfig** class located in this Github repository and paste it into this class in your project.

+### Create the main controller class

+Within the **com.aws.securingweb** package, create the controller class named **MainController**.
+This class is responsible for handling the HTTP Requests.
+For example, if a GET operation is made by the view, the MainController handles this request and returns a data set that is displayed in the view.

+**NOTE**: In this application, AJAX request are made to invoke controller methods.
+The syntax of the AJAX request are shown later in this document.

+To create the **MainController** class:

+1. In the **com.aws.securingweb** package, create the **MainController** class.
+2. Copy the code from the **MainController** class located in this Github repository and paste it into this class in your project.